-Supporting democracy by generating research and solutions for the media and audiovisual sectors in Africa.
+Supporting democracy through research and solutions for the media and audiovisual sectors in Africa.

-Head of the GIBS Media Leadership Think Tank
+- The GIBS Media Leadership Think Tank is now

 a member of the Global Forum for Media Development and continues to build alliances and networks with other Think Tanks and media organisations, primarily across the Global South.